benkalmus/elixir-rest-api-example/docs/README.md

   - Distributed key-value store as cache instead of ETS (local only)
   - third party service such as redis, varnish

-- Cache layer for reads
+- Cache layer for reads such as Varnish Cache

 - CQRS pattern: separate read and write operations

-- Numeric country and currency codes?

-- Add ease of use API to fetch records via fields such as `name` and `code`.
-  - An example of this already exists in `get_currency_by_code!/1`